raanglada/kubernetes/README.md

 # Introduction
 In this repo you will find basic examples to start with Kubernetes.
-You will fin also basic bash script to install other tools like kops.
-A very basic Jenkinsfile pipeline was added if you want to integrate the examples over a ci/cd process.
+You will fin also basic bash script to install tools like kops and kubectl.
+A very basic Jenkinsfile pipeline was added if you want to integrate the examples with a ci/cd process.

 # Content
 - 0-how-to-install-configure: you will find basic bash scripts to install and configure tools like helm, kops. kubectl and others